networktocode/ntc-soteria/README.md

   * As this can function as a CLI script you can add this to part of your ACL CI pipelines.

 ## Supported Devices
-The following platforms are supported and have been tested:
+The following platforms have been tested:
 * Cisco ASA
 * IOS-XE